ShengPengYu/MCLPMDA/README.md

 A novel method for miRNA-disease association prediction based on matrix completion and label propagation<br>

 **1.Method Description:**<br>
 We propose a novel method for miRNA-disease association prediction based on matrix completion and label propagation.
-Specifically, our<br> method first reconstructs a new miRNA/disease similarity matrix by matrix completion algorithm based on known experimentally verified <br> miRNA-disease associations and then utilizes the label propagation algorithm to reliably predict disease-related miRNAs. <br>
+Specifically, our method first reconstructs a new miRNA/disease similarity matrix by matrix completion algorithm based on known experimentally verified
+miRNA-disease associations and then utilizes the label propagation algorithm to reliably predict disease-related miRNAs.

 **2. Usage:**<br>
   2.1 You should completely download the whole project to your personal computer.<br>